 The SAFETAP program is designed to ensure that roadside safety considerations are incorporated in the Departments preventive maintenance single course overlay projects.
-Under SAFETAP, a team of agency experts conduct a project review of preventive maintenance paving project sites to decide upon simple, low-cost safety improvements to be implemented at the time of construction, or soon after construction.
-Over 10,200 safety recommendations have been made since SFY14/15 and over 1,587 of the recommendations were completed during SFY19-20.
+Under SAFETAP, a team of agency experts conduct a project review of preventive maintenance paving project sites to decide upon simple, low cost safety improvements to be implemented at the time of construction, or soon after construction.
+Over 8,300 safety recommendations have been made since SFY14/15 and over 3,800 of the recommendations were completed by the end of SFY18-19.